Before your eye examination

 - a list of your medications, tablets, and treatments that you may be having for your general health (even if they may not seem relevant)

-- any spectacles you are currently using
+- any glasses you are currently using

 - any medical letters about your eyes from any treatment you've previously had.